TanishaAgarwala/Pizza-Sales-Analysis-Dashboard/README.md

 # Pizza-Sales-Analysis-Dashboard
-🍕 Pizza Sales Dashboard with Power BI ; PostgreSQL- A data analytics project that explores pizza business performance through interactive visualizations and SQL-powered insights.
+🍕 Pizza Sales Dashboard with Power BI , PostgreSQL-With a dataset of nearly 49,000 transactions, the dashboard offers statistically significant insights into customer behavior and sales performance.
+A data analytics project that explores pizza business performance through interactive visualizations and SQL-powered insights by .
 Dive into sales trends, uncover revenue metrics, and slice through data with intuitive filters.

-**🚀 Overview**
-Excited to share a slice of my recent data analytics journey—a comprehensive Pizza Sales Dashboard created using Power BI and PostgreSQL! 📈
-In a world where data is the secret ingredient to success, this dashboard serves up sizzling insights into pizza business operations.
 **🧠 Tools & Technologies**
 - Power BI for interactive data visualization
 - PostgreSQL for data storage and queries
-- Data cleaning, transformation, and KPI formulation done within Power BI and SQL environments
+- Data cleaning, transformation, and KPI formulation done within Power BI using Power Query Editor, DAX measures,Calculated columns and SQL environment.

 **📌 Key Performance Indicators (KPIs)**
 These KPIs offer a high-level view of pizza shop performance: